rohitbhatt33/simp-calc/README.md

 # simp-calc

-A simple purely html-css based calculator easy to code and reliable here's the url of the calculator please don't mind the font size:).
+A simple purely html-css based calculator

+Easy to code and reliable

+Here's the url of the calculator:-https://relaxed-calculator.netlify.app/

+Please don't mind the font size:).